arpinum-oss/js-messaging/docs/api.md

 # createMessageBus(options)

-* `options` `Object`
+* `options?: Object`
-  * `log` `function` Function to call when bus needs to print some logs.
+  * `log?: function` - Function to call when bus needs to print some logs.
 Does nothing by default.
-  * `exclusiveHandlers` `boolean` Allows only one handler per message.
+  * `exclusiveHandlers?: boolean` - Allows only one handler per message.
 Defaults to false.
-  * `ensureAtLeastOneHandler` `boolean` Throws error if a posted message is not handled.
+  * `ensureAtLeastOneHandler?: boolean` - Throws error if a posted message is not handled.
 Defaults to false.
-  * `handlersConcurrency` `number` Limits handler execution in parallel.
+  * `handlersConcurrency?: number` - Limits handler execution in parallel.
 Defaults to 3.
-  * `beforePost` `function[]` Execute functions before posting a message in order to apply some transformations to the message.
+  * `beforePost?: Array<function>` - Execute functions before posting a message in order to apply some transformations to the message.
-  * `afterPost` `function[]` Execute functions after posting (and fully handling) a message in order to apply some transformations to the results.
+  * `afterPost?: Array<function>` - Execute functions after posting (and fully handling) a message in order to apply some transformations to the results.
-  * `beforeHandle` `function[]` Execute functions before handling a message in order to apply some transformations to the message.
+  * `beforeHandle?: Array<function>` - Execute functions before handling a message in order to apply some transformations to the message.
-  * `afterHandle` `function[]` Execute functions after handling a message in order to apply some transformations to the result.
+  * `afterHandle?: Array<function>` - Execute functions after handling a message in order to apply some transformations to the result.
 * returns: `MessageBus`

 Creates a [MessageBus] object that posts messages to registered handlers.